Back door of an SUV opens up to a mountain view of colorful fall foliage.

 Jaemor Farms in Alto, Georgia.
 Photo by @mpwhidby

-8. Visit a Pumpkin Patch in Georgia
+8. Visit a pumpkin patch in Georgia

 There’s nothing that signals fall quite like a trip to the pumpkin patch.
 Burt’s Farm in Dawsonville is one of the most popular, with u-pick pumpkins, sunflower fields, and games.
 The Red Apple Barn in Ellijay is known for its apple picking, but also offers pumpkins.
 Pettit Creek Farms in Cartersville has pumpkins, along with pony and camel rides.
 At Abbottsford Farms in LaGrange, you can navigate the sunflower maze and pick sunflowers, check out the mega-pumpkin Big Bertha, take a hay ride and more!